How commercial plant growers can grow PHPS-certified stock, and find out the benefits of using it in commercial plantations.

-The Plant Health Propagation Scheme (PHPS) is a voluntary scheme run by the Animal and Plant Health Agency (APHA) and certifies planting stock as being healthy and vigorous.
+The Plant Health Propagation Scheme (PHPS) encourages the production and use of healthy planting stock.
+It’s a voluntary scheme run by the Animal and Plant Health Agency (APHA) certifying plants that meet all the scheme conditions.

 New EU fruit certification scheme

 There will be a new EU fruit certification scheme from 1 January 2017.
 Read the following for guidance on this: